cynotebo/KM-Workshop/README.md

 3. Make sure you can create Azure resources (including paid resources).
 4. **Create** an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal) called *partnerlab*.
 5. In the Azure storage account, **create** an [Azure Storage resource (Blob) container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) called *clinical-trials-small*.
-6. **Copy** the clinical trials from... to the newly created clinical-trials-small container
+6. **Unzip and copy** the clinical trials files from clinical-trials-small.zip in the /data folder of this repository to the newly created clinical-trials-small container.

-(We need to figure out a location to copy the data from, if we put this in github, we could just put the data there.) and into blob storage.

-  *Note - For the purposes of this exercise and to iterate quickly, our data source will have ~100 documents.*

 7.	**Create** an [Azure Search](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) resource (We recommend the Basic Tier at a minimum).
 [Learn more](https://docs.microsoft.com/en-us/azure/search/search-sku-tier)